dechamps/ASIO401/FAQ.md

 used from one app at a time.

-In the specific case of the QA401, remember that ASIO401 will only work after the [QA401 app][] application has configured the hardware first.
+In the specific case of the QA401, remember that ASIO401 will only work after the [QA401 app][] has configured the hardware first.
 ASIO401 does not know how to do that by itself, and relies on the QuantAsylum-provided application to prepare the hardware.
 You will need to do that again every time you power cycle the QA401.
 This limitation does not apply to the QA403 and QA402 devices, which should work out of the box.

 If you are experiencing issues, you may want to try the official app first ([QA403/QA402 app][], [QA401 app][]).
 If that doesn't work, you may want to read